 What is a Rolex reference number?

 A number that indicates the model is referred to as the Rolex reference number.
-These reference numbers are a combination of letters and numerals that help identify the model of a Rolex watch.
+These reference numbers are a combination of letters and numerals that help identify the model of a Rolex.

 The first digit in the Reference number will indicate whether the watch is new or old.
 Rolex watch models that are new will carry 2 at the start of the reference code while older models will have 1.
 This rule does not apply for some of the models which include the Pearlmaster, Sky-Dweller and the Cellini.

 Other numbers following the first digit identify the model of the watch.
-That is the next three digital will represent the various models of Rolex watches.
+That is the next three digits will represent the various models of Rolex.
 For instance, the numbers ‘140’ will be found on the Rolex Submariner, and the numbers ‘267’ are found on the GMT-Master II.

 All Rolex acronyms and what they stand for

-Rolex watches in Dubai and other parts of the world are identified based on certain acronyms and reference numbers.
+Rolex watches are identified based on certain acronyms and reference numbers.
 As of now, there are a couple of different Rolex acronyms that you may have heard of.
 To help you understand what these are what they stand for, here’s a list mentioned below:

 “Watch connoisseurs here the reference number and identify the model and specifications of a Rolex.”